a-bikombe/celsius-to-fahrenheit/README.md

 ***February 11, 2021***

-Converts a given temperature from Centigrade to Fahrenheit
+Converts a given temperature from Centigrade to Fahrenheit.

 ## Used In This Repository